I’m sharing 22 adaptogens for hormones today. You’ll enjoy this post if you have now (or have ever had) hormone problems.

 - Skincare.
 I stopped pretending my makeup and skincare wasn’t disrupting my hormones.
 Ladies – it can and it does, which is why I am so passionate about Beautycounter.
 If you’ve spent thousands of dollars focusing on food as a means for your hormone and gut cures, but haven’t yet stopped to think about all the (hundreds of) hormone disruptors you’re applying to your body every single day, today should be the day.

 - Reconsidering workouts.
 In other words, I rarely “workout” these days.

 Over time, I have realized the correlation between hormone and gut problems isn’t just me.
 I would say 90% of the women who come to me and/or buy The Gutsy Girl’s Bible have both gut and hormone issues.

-Because I know that adaptogens are powerful for hormones, I wanted to put together this list of 22 adaptogens for hormones to share today.
+Because I know that adaptogens are powerful for hormones, I put together this list of 22 adaptogens for hormones.

 22 Adaptogens for Hormones